roytang/blog/content/replies/2016/05/d2puxyg/index.md

 - SketchDaily
 ---

-The Hypnotic Specter: http://i.imgur.com/CcYpCu3.jpg Often referred to lovingly by old-school MTG players as "Hippie"\n\nOkay, maybe it's cheating a bit on the theme, but if you saw one of those IRL you might think you're on drugs!
+The Hypnotic Specter: http://i.imgur.com/CcYpCu3.jpg Often referred to lovingly by old-school MTG players as "Hippie"

+Okay, maybe it's cheating a bit on the theme, but if you saw one of those IRL you might think you're on drugs!
 A stretch?
 Haha\n